openbroadcaster/openbroadcaster.github.io/logging.md

 When SDR radio is enabled, a local mount point is created in dashboard media player and local icecast server.

+### Pulse Mixer

+![ Pulse Mixer Monitor](img/pulse_mixer.png ){: .pulse_mixer}

 __Pro Tip__ Gstreamer Source to record.
 Go to command line of local box and type `pulsemixer` Select the Input source, press enter to select as default.

-![ Pulse Mixer Monitor](img/pulse_mixer.png ){: .pulse_mixer}